CDSoft/panda/doc/panda.md

 Panda is heavily inspired by [abp](http:/cdelord.fr/abp) reimplemented as a [Pandoc Lua filter].

-If you need a more generic text preprocessor, [UPP] may be a better choice.
+If you need a more generic text preprocessor, [ypp] may be a better choice.

 Open source
 ===========